Straight and Wiggly Cosmic Strings in Horndeski Theory

 Considering a new affine parameter $d\lambda=A\, d\gamma$, we obtain an effective potential as

 with

-Investigating the effective potential, $V$, we see that for massive particles, $i. e., \epsilon=-1$, we see that for the cosmic strings of massless Horndeski theory, there is a potential well and test particles are making bounded motion among turning points given by the equation
+Investigating the effective potential, $V$, we see that for massive particles, i. e. $\epsilon=-1$, we see that for the cosmic strings of massless Horndeski theory, there is a potential well and test particles are making bounded motion among turning points given by the equation

-as shown in figure (\ref{fig:3}).
+as shown in Figure (\ref{fig:2}).
 For the massive Horndeski theory, in the near region the string is gravitationally active and applies attractive forces to the test particles around it, in contrast to the asymptotic region where the conformal factor vanishes and the potential approaches to a finite value.
+This can be seen in Figure (\ref{fig:3}).
 Hence, we have a semi-infinite potential well, depending on the specific energy and angular momentum, and the test particles may or may not escape to radial infinity.
 Therefore, there could be bounded motion for particles depending on their specific energy and angular momentum.
 The particles far from the string (at the asymptotic region $r \rightarrow \infty$) effectively feel no radial force, since the potential vanishes there, and the case will be similar to local cosmic strings in GR.
-This can again be seen in Figure (\ref{fig:3}).
 The figure (\ref{fig:3}) also shows that test particles cannot reach the string for both cases, except for the $L=0$ case.